n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.thehive5trigger.md

 		}
 	]
 	```

-3. Replace `WEBHOOK_URL` with the URL you copied in the previous step.
+3. Replace `TESTING_WEBHOOK_URL` and `PRODUCTION_WEBHOOK_URL` with the URLs you copied in the previous step.
+4. Replace `TESTING_WEBHOOK_NAME` and `PRODUCTION_WEBHOOK_NAME` with your preferred endpoint names.
-4. Replace `ORGANIZATION_NAME` with your organization name.
+5. Replace `ORGANIZATION_NAME` with your organization name.
-5. Execute the following cURL command to enable notifications:
+6. Execute the following cURL command to enable notifications:
 	```sh
 	curl -XPUT -uTHEHIVE_USERNAME:THEHIVE_PASSWORD -H 'Content-type: application/json' THEHIVE_URL/api/config/organisation/notification -d '
 	{